 200 clusters based on competitors in a few minutes, watch and get ready!

-Takeaways of the keyword difficulty guide
+Takeaways from the keyword difficulty guide

 If you think seriously about building credibility and links, the synergy between on-page and off-page is critical.
-Write for domains that are capable to rank and link to your site, It is not only quality backlinks acquisition but taking over a big chunk of the SERP with content that has your message.
+Write for domains that are capable to rank and link to your site, It is not only quality backlinks acquisition but taking over a big chunk of the SERP (Search Engine Results Page) with content that has your message.
 In the long term, you end up with your page and the guest articles in the top ten.

 - Build backlinks on pages that have chances to rank and be evergreen